 Cryptocurrencies have become one of the most incredible assets of the last ten years.
-In fact, Bitcoin itself managed to outpace Google, Apple, Microsoft, and Amazon to become the fastest to reach the $1 trillion valuation.
+In fact, Bitcoin itself managed to outpace Google, Apple, Microsoft, and Amazon to become the fastest to reach a $1 trillion valuation.

 The overall market as a whole recently crossed the $2T USD mark before trending down.